 Initially, on the Series 1 and Series II Lazairs, the control stick pivot point was located above the pilot with the stick hanging downwards.
 On the first few Series 1 aircraft, the ailerons and ruddervators on the inverted V-tail were interconnected so that turns were made with connected rudder and aileron by moving the stick to the side.
 Pitch control was via conventional fore-and-aft stick movement moving the ruddervators together as elevators.
 Later upgrade kits were provided for the Series 1 aircraft to have rudder pedals installed which controlled the ruddervators individually, rather than coupled together with the ailerons.
 On the Series II aircraft, this was standard with a “mixer” switch in front of the pilot where they could choose between coupled, or un-coupled flight.
 On the Series III designs, the stick was moved to the bottom, in between your legs, with no mixer.

 Because Kramer could not find a suitable engine for the design that provided the needed power with reliability, he opted for two engines instead, placed as close together as possible to reduce yaw when one failed.
+Infact, with the failure of one engine many pilots report a sink rate of only 30 fpm.
+A few very light pilots (under 140 lbs) have reported that the airplane will maintain altitude with full power from remaining engine (when a Rotax 185 was used).
 The entire concept was to produce an aircraft that would fly with minimum power and so the prototype had two chainsaw engines that produced a total of 11 hp (8.2 kW).

 The first Lazair prototype first flew in 1978.

 Kramer formed Ultraflight Aircraft to produce the design in his home town of Port Colborne, Ontario.
 Sales commenced in 1979 through the subsidiary “Ultraflight Aircraft Sales”.